In page navigation

 Once you’ve selected the market and cryptocurrency you wish to trade, it’s time to place your trade.
 Here are some of your trading options:

 - Buy order.
-This is simply when you buy some number of crypto units, such as buying one Bitcoin at a price of around $7,000 (as of mid-April 2020).
+This is simply when you buy some number of crypto units at their current price.

 - Sell order.
 This is the flip side of a buy order, where you’re either cashing in your crypto trade to make a profit, or to cut your losses.